Title (title extra extra large)

 The false impressions created by unconscious bias hurt cross-cultural communication and health outcomes.
 Unconscious biases may affect the questions practitioners ask, how they interpret patients’ answers, and the level of empathy they offer.
 In turn, this:

-However, nurses can tackle this problem and help ensure greater equity in care delivery by engaging in self-interventions that disarm unconscious bias, such as the examples below.
+However, nurses can tackle this problem and deliver a higher quality of care by engaging in self-interventions that disarm unconscious bias, such as the examples below.

 Counter-Stereotypic Imaging